 30% conversions immediately and 60% conversions within an hour.

-These aren't window shoppers, these are people that are immediately converting to become customers of yours.
+These aren't window shoppers.
+These are people that are immediately seeking to become customers.

 Google My Business